eldimious/nodejs-api-showcase/README.md

 ### Use Docker: ###

 You can use Docker to start the app locally.
 The Dockerfile and the docker-compose.yml are already provided for you.
-For this option you must specify following var in the .env file:

-DATABASE_URL

-then run the following command:
+You have to run the following command:

 ```shell
 docker-compose up